SSRIs vs Brillia for Anxiety Relief: Similarities, Differences & How to Know Which is Best for You

 • Are there alternative approaches to prescription medication I can try first?

 If you’ve been on SSRIs and you’re thinking of switching over to Brillia, we recommend talking to your doctor first before stopping medication so you can transition safely.
-We also ask that you be patient with results, as it takes around 3-4 weeks for the active ingredient to build up in the system, if not longer.
+We also ask that you be patient with results, as it usually takes around 3-4 weeks for the active ingredient to build up in the system, if not longer.
 It’s important to be consistent while employing the 5 Pillars to see the best results.
-One approach is to start Brillia in conjunction with your prescription medications so the active ingredient can build up in the system first and then, under the care of your physician, follow their guidance on how to come off of your prescription medications.
+One approach is to start Brillia in conjunction with your prescription medications so the active ingredient can build up in the system first and then, under the care of your physician, follow their guidance on how to come off of your prescription medications, and explore how Brillia can help control your symptoms.

 Learn more about how Brillia works and find more resources on managing anxiety at the Brillia(nce) Resource Center.